-Why should you buy this: With a price tag that undercuts most of its competition, the REI Quarter Dome 2 provides ample room for two people and their gear.
+Why should you buy this: The affordably-priced REI Quarter Dome 1 provides ample room for a single person and their gear.

 Who’s it for: Backpackers looking for a tent that is comfortable on the trail but won’t break the bank.